Introduction to Apache Ambari

-Therefore these tasks may seem similar from a bird’s eye-view but actually these two technologies perform different tasks on the same Hadoop cluster making it agile, responsive, scalable and fault-tolerant in a big way.
+Therefore, though these tasks may seem similar from a distance, actually, these two technologies perform different tasks on the same Hadoop cluster making it agile, responsive, scalable, and fault-tolerant in a big way.
 As an Apache Ambari Administrator, you will be creating and managing Ambari users and groups.
-You can also input user and groups from LDAP systems into Ambari.
+You can also import users and groups from LDAP systems into Ambari.

 How did Apache Ambari come into existence?

-The genesis of Apache Ambari traces the emergence of Hadoop when its distributed and scalable computing took the world by storm.
+The genesis of Apache Ambari traces back to the emergence of Hadoop when its distributed and scalable computing took the world by storm.
 Since the inception of Hadoop, more and more technologies were incorporated into its existing infrastructure.
 Gradually, Hadoop got overloaded, and it became difficult for the cluster to maintain multiple nodes and applications simultaneously.
-That is when this technology came into picture to make distributed computing easier.
+That is when Apache Ambari came into the picture to make distributed computing easier.

 Currently, it is one of the leading projects running under Apache Software Foundation.

 Installing Apache Ambari

 To build up the cluster, the Install Wizard needs to know some general information regarding the cluster to which you should supply the fully qualified domain name (FQDN) of your each host.

-Additionally, the wizard needs access of the private key file the user created in Set Up Password-less SSH.
+Additionally, the wizard needs access to the private key file the user created in Set Up Passwordless SSH.
 This is used to locate all the hosts in the system and to access and interact with them securely.